 Ethereum is a blockchain, so ETH is the currency used to make transactions on the Ethereum blockchain.

 A gas fee is an amount of Ether (ETH) required for an Ethereum blockchain network user to conduct a transaction on the network.
 It compensates miners for their work to verify transactions and secure the network.

-Minting an NFT means publishing your token on the blockchain, making it available for purchase.
+Minting an NFT means publishing your token on the blockchain while making it available for purchase.

 Non-Fungible Tokens (NFTs)

 A digital asset that represents real-world objects like art, music, avatars, and in-game items.
 They are one-of-a-kind, and each has its unique identifying code.
 It is this uniqueness that gives NFTs their value.

 Smart contracts are programs stored on a blockchain that run when predetermined conditions are met.
 They are usually used to automate the execution of an agreement between a seller and a buyer, with the terms of the agreement being written directly into the code.

 Staking refers to attaching your NFT to a platform or protocol, rewards of staking, and receiving staking rewards in return.
 By Staking NFTs, the holder earns income while maintaining ownership.

 Your wallet address is known as your “public key.”
 Your wallet address is unique.
 It’s the address people will use when sending you cryptocurrency or NFTs, like your bank account number.
-Your NFTs do not exist inside your wallet—they exist on the blockchain under your wallet address.
+So, your NFTs do not exist inside your wallet but on the blockchain under your wallet address.

 There you have it, some of the terms you might come across in Web 3 and NFT.
-Now you know what they mean, you can explore the world more confidently!
+Now you know what they mean.
+Finally, you can explore the world more confidently!